Raeburn – Scotland-themed boutique rooms with heritage touches in lively Stockbridge.

 Between the hotel and the bridge of the Water of Leith, Stockbridge’s main street Raeburn Place is lined with numerous thrift stores.
 For upmarket boutiques and specialty stores, head to New Town, while Old Town is best for traditional tartan, whisky, and woolen goods.

 - ANTA Scotland Ltd – Design store that has breathed new life into tweed and tartan, turning them into everything from carpets to attractive furnishings, fashion items, and accessories.
-18-minute walk (0.8 mile).
+(0.8 mile).

 - Aspinal of London Edinburgh – Beautiful, hand-tooled leather satchels, briefcases, and other travel accessories.
-20-minute walk (1 mile).
+(1 mile).

 - National Museum of Scotland – Spread across 2 buildings – a contemporary and a Victorian one – this terrific museum is a stampede through the history of Scotland, presented using an engaging variety of media highlighting the period from the earliest prehistoric signs of humanity until the 1990s.
 There are occasional themed exhibitions too, while the older building is home to displays on the decorative arts of China, the Islamic world, Japan, and the West, as well as design and fashion, science and technology, and natural history.
-The onsite restaurant – Tower – is one of the city’s best.
-9-minute drive (1.5 miles).
+(1.5 miles).

 Nearby Markets or Grocery Stores

 - Waitrose – Stockbridge branch of the high-end supermarket on the corner of Fettes Ave and Comely Bank Rd.
-6-minute walk (0.3 mile).
+(0.3 mile).

 - Edinburgh with Kids